NetPre/Quick_Meraki_Renaming/README.md

-# Quick_Meraki_Renaming
+# Quick Meraki Renaming

-### All you have to do is fill the csv file and run the script.
+## Overview
+This repository provides a simple solution for renaming Meraki devices effortlessly using Python scripts.
+Follow the instructions below to streamline the renaming process quickly.

+## Usage

+1. Fill in the CSV file:
-### If you want to run base on the old and new name you don't need to fill the serial number colum and you run rename_base_on_oldname.py
+   - For renaming based on the old and new name, leave the serial number column empty.
-### If you want to run base on the serial number you need to fill the old and new name colum you can put dummy values and you run rename_base_sn.py
+   - Run `rename_base_on_oldname.py`.

+2. For renaming based on the serial number:
+   - Fill in the old and new name columns (dummy values are acceptable).
+   - Run `rename_base_sn.py`.

+## Note
-### If you have any issues, please contact me.
+If you encounter any issues or have questions, feel free to contact me.
+Your feedback is appreciated!